Fukaya Categories as Categorical Morse Homology: Introduction

 where the right hand side denotes module objects over the monad $T$.

-We can inductively apply the above considerations by successively taking the coisotropic submanifold $i:C\to M$ to be a single closed unstable cell.
-Recall that $\fc\subset M$ denotes the finite subset of zeros of the Liouville vector field $Z$.
-For each $p\in \fc$, we have the Hamiltonian reduction of the corresponding unstable cell
+We can inductively apply the above considerations by successively taking the coisotropic submanifold $i:C\to M$ to be a~single closed unstable cell.
+Recall that $\mathfrak c\subset M$ denotes the f\/inite subset of zeros of the Liouville vector f\/ield $Z$.
+For each $p\in \mathfrak c$, we have the Hamiltonian reduction of the corresponding unstable cell